openSUSE/news-o-o/_posts/2010-07-21-timeline-for-opensuses-strategy-discussion.markdown

   * Consolidate community proposals for discussion till July 25

-  * Discuss proposals starting, July 27 Â (4 days for each discussion)
+  * Discuss proposals starting, July 27  (4 days for each discussion)

   * end of public discussions, Aug 10.